Two-stage deep learning framework for the restoration of incomplete-ring PET images: Methods

 Although traditional U-Net performs excellently in medical image segmentation and reconstruction tasks \cite{ronneberger2015unetconvolutionalnetworksbiomedical}, it lacks the ability to selectively focus on key features when dealing with complex incomplete ring PET sinogram restoration problems.
 The Attention U-Net \cite{oktay2018attentionunetlearninglook} adopted in this study enhances the model's perception of important feature regions through spatial attention mechanisms while suppressing the influence of irrelevant features, which is more useful for restoring sinograms from incomplete data.

 We also tested some transformer-based U-Net like UNETR \cite{hatamizadeh2021unetrtransformers3dmedical}, which combines ViT encoder and convolutional decoder, and TransUNet \cite{chen2021transunettransformersmakestrong}, where both encoder and decoder are completely based on transformers.
-But they are slightly outperformed by Attention U-Net.
+They are trained and tested under the same training protocol for comparison.

 The main innovation of Attention U-Net is the introduction of attention gating (AG) modules in the skip connection path of the original U-Net.
 These AG modules can adaptively highlight significant structures in the feed-forward feature maps while suppressing less relevant regions.
 For sinogram reconstruction tasks, this mechanism is especially useful as it can selectively focus on structural features around missing areas, and then more accurately infer missing angular data.
 The mathematical expression of attention gating can be described as \cite{oktay2018attentionunetlearninglook}: